Lucy Rider Meyer: Revival of female deacons

 Meyer became interested in reviving within American Methodism an ancient tradition of female deacons (also known as deaconesses) in the Christian church.
-Female deacons were well established in Christianity by the 4th century C.E.
+Female deacons were well established in Christianity by the 4th century A.D.
 These women cared for the poor and the ill, and they instructed and assisted women in the rite of baptism, among other duties.
 The female diaconate later disappeared for many centuries before a modern revival occurred, first in Germany in the 1830s and then in England in the 1860s.

 In the summer of 1887, Meyer began preparing some of the women students of the Chicago Training School to become deacons, with a mission of working in tenement communities.
 Within the school, she set up the Methodist Deaconess Home and appointed her former student Isabella Thoburn as the first house mother and superintendent.
 She even designed a uniform for the new women deacons.
 In 1888, the Methodist Episcopal Church formally recognized the office of deaconess.
 Her achievement in reviving the female diaconate was celebrated in one of her nicknames, the 'Archbishop of Deaconesses'.
 Meyer's success inspired the formation of similar deaconess-training programs, such as the New England Deaconess Home and Training School in Boston, Massachusetts (founded 1889) and the Methodist Deaconess Home in Toronto, Canada (founded 1894).

 Meyer advocated for female deacons in other ways.
 She changed the name of a periodical she had founded in 1886, The Message, to The Deaconess Advocate; it became the official journal of the Methodist Deaconess Society and Meyer remained its editor until 1914.
 In 1889, she published a history of the female diaconate, Deaconesses: Biblical, Early Church, European, American.
 And in 1908, she founded the Methodist Deaconess Association.

 Meyer resigned as principal of the Chicago Training School in 1917 and died in 1922.

 In 1930, the Chicago Training School merged with the Garrett Biblical Institute in Evanston, Illinois (later known as the Garrett–Evangelical Theological Seminary).